csc-training/hpc-python/docs/mooc/numerical-computing/numexpr.md

 # Numexpr

-Complex expressions with large NumPy arrays present a bit of catch-22 situation performance-wise.
+Complex expressions with large NumPy arrays present a bit of a catch-22 situation performance-wise.

 On the one hand, using a one-liner for the expression is not a good idea due